Qume02/pageRank/README.md

 # pageRank
-Two versions of pageRand algorithm: serial and parallel.
+Two versions of pageRank algorithm: serial and parallel.